oogoom/Voron-Mods/Macros/Filter Reminder/ReadMe.md

 Once [save_variables] has been added to your printer.cfg, you can add these macros as well.

-[FILTER_RESET_CHECK] does error checking and alerting.
+[FILTER_ALERT_CHECK] does error checking and alerting.
 This is to deal with a quirk where the variable value doesn't seem to update immediately for use until another macro is called.
+Also, includes support for moonraker notifier.
+Alerts are displayed in M117 status as well as the console.
+Hopefully, you see one of them but feel free to comment out whichever you don't want.

 [FILTER_RESET] resets the hour counter and is where you can define your desired maximum hours.
 It is a float value to reflect print jobs less than 1 hour.
 Change the maxhours value to whatever you wish.
 This macro should be run every time you change your filter media.
 It will call FILTER_ALERT_CHECK to display an M117 status message once complete or an error if something went wrong.